awsdocs/amazon-workdocs-user-guide/doc_source/client_folders.md

 1. Enter the folder name, then choose **Create**\.

-If your site administrator has enabled Hancom Online Editing, you can also create new files in the web client\.
-For more information, see [Using Hancom Online Editing](hancom-online-edit.md)\.
+If your site administrator has enabled Hancom ThinkFree, you can also create new files in the web client\.
+For more information, see [Editing with Hancom ThinkFree](hancom-online-edit.md)\.

+**To create a team folder**

+1. Follow the previous steps to create a folder\.

+1. Send an invite to share the folder with your team directory group\.
+For more information on sharing the folder by invite, see [Sharing by Invite](share-invite.md)\.

+If you do not have a team directory group, ask your Amazon WorkDocs site administrator to create one\.
+Contact your administrator from the web application by choosing **Tasks**, **New task**, **Contact Administrators**\.

 ## Renaming and Moving Folders and Files<a name="web_rename_folder"></a>